 Couples may consider divorce or separation even when the two adults are happy together because of problems in the stepparent-stepchild relationship.
 Expert stepfamily counseling can considerably decrease the vulnerability and risk of divorce or separation.
 Get in touch with us.
 We’re happy to discuss your unique stepfamily situation.

 How to Find the Right Counselor for You and Your Family

 It’s important to find the right counselor for you.
 A few strategies to find the right person for your situation and suited to your personality are:

-- Ask for referrals: Chances are someone close to you has seen a therapist before or are seeing a therapist right now.
+- Ask for referrals.
+Chances are someone close to you has seen a therapist before or sees one now.
 If you’re uncomfortable asking someone personally, you can search forums online, localized listings, or even through your health insurance.

 - Learn more about Couples Counseling Associates

 - Learn how to find the right couples counselor for you and your family